rvsrvs/jasdev.github.io/_posts/2015-08-30-lessons-after-school.md

 ## No Matter What Happens, It'll Be Just Right

 Transitioning from college to the real world often leaves some aspects of your life in a difficult situation.
 Will you still be close to friends who are moving to a different city?
-Should you try a long-distance relationship with your boyfriend/girlfriend?
+Should you try a long-distance relationship with your significant other?
 I have coped with these difficult questions by being at ease with all possible outcomes.
 Some friends will naturally fall out of touch and that's perfectly fine.
 Hold onto those that stay close.
 Long-distance relationships can work, but if they don't, you'll know right away.
 No matter what happens, it'll be just right.

 ## Take Time to Reflect